In the context of DNA structure, what type of biomolecule are DNA... | Study Prep in Pearson+

 Recognize that molecules involved in genetic information storage and transmission belong to the class called nucleic acids.

-Differentiate nucleic acids from other biomolecules: triacylglycerols are lipids used for energy storage, proteins perform various functions including enzymes, and polysaccharides are carbohydrates used for energy and structure.
+Eliminate other options: proteins are made of amino acids and function as enzymes and structural components; triglycerides are lipids used for energy storage; polysaccharides are carbohydrates used for energy and structure.

-Conclude that DNA and RNA are classified as nucleic acids because of their role and chemical structure.
+Conclude that DNA and RNA are types of nucleic acids based on their role and molecular composition.

 Watch next